logan-lev/data-paws/readme.md

 ## Description of Game

-*We’re combining elements of traditional platformers with puzzles inspired by Python Data Structures to make Data Paws, a game where you explore the city through the lens of a cat.
-The game teaches the player all about different data structures in a fun and entertaining format, suitable for even the most inexperienced people.*
+We’re combining elements of traditional platformers with puzzles inspired by Python Data Structures to make Data Paws, a game where you explore the city through the lens of a cat.
+The game teaches the player all about different data structures in a fun and entertaining format, suitable for even the most inexperienced people.

 ## Developers

-*Logan Levine (loganlev@udel.edu)\*
+Logan Levine (loganlev@udel.edu)\
-*Tolulope Akin-Olugbemi (thettolu@udel.edu)\*
+Tolulope Akin-Olugbemi (thettolu@udel.edu)\
-*Zhicheng Liu (zhcnliu@udel.edu)\*
+Zhicheng Liu (zhcnliu@udel.edu)
-*/nAlexander Clawson (clawsonx@udel.edu)\*
+Alexander Clawson (clawsonx@udel.edu)\

 ## Basic Instructions
 (Coming Soon)